Horv87/DesignPatterns/src/at/martin/designpatterns/FactoryPattern/Readme.md

 [For details see Wikipedia](https://en.wikipedia.org/wiki/Factory_method_pattern)
 ## Advantages

-* Complex object creation is now be handled by sub-classes.
+* Complex object creation is now handled by sub-classes.
 * Additional sub-classes can be added without much trouble.